LaurieQiu/laurieqiu.github.io/_posts/2021-06-14-how-to-use-rss.md

 ---
 layout: post
-title: How to use RSS
+title: how to use RSS
 ---

 It's actually very easy.
 First, install an RSS reader, such as *Feedly*.
 Then,  follow the first 3 steps as listed below and you can figure out the rest  without having to refer to further steps.